top of page

 NRCS, local Conservation Districts, and partners will co-invest this funding to implement projects that demonstrate innovative solutions to conservation challenges and provide measurable improvements and outcomes tied to the resource concerns within the Palouse River Watershed.

-The 2023 general application period is now closed.
-Please check back for more details on our next application period in spring 2024.
-We accept sign-ups at any time for processing during the next application period; if you are interested in participating in the RCPP program, please fill out the inquiry form below.
+The 2024 general application is now open through October 31, 2024.
+If you are interested in participating in the RCPP program, please fill out the inquiry form below.

 To be eligible for financial assistance, land must be located within the Palouse River Watershed.
 Funding is limited and all applications are subject to a ranking system.
-For more information, please call Andrew Mackey at (509) 553-3032.
+For more information, please contact Chris Johnson at (509) 715-4453.

 Eligibility